Oral health for infants for school age (4 to 7)

 - NHS dental treatment is free for children under 18 or under 19 and in qualifying full-time education

-- Some adults can also get free NHS dental treatment
+- Some adults can also get free NHS dental treatment - Check if you are entitled to free NHS dental treatment on the NHS website

-- Going to the dentist regularly helps the child become familiar with the dental environment, and allows the dentist to pick up on any problems as early as possible.
+- Going to the dentist regularly helps the child become familiar with the dental environment, and allows the dentist to pick up on any problems as early as possible

 - The dentist can paint fluoride varnish on children’s teeth to protect them from tooth decay.
 All children over three should have it applied at least twice a year, and it may also be used for younger children at high risk of tooth decay.
 Parents/carers should ask their dentist about fluoride varnish.